 Prepaid payment cards have emerged as popular methods of cash management.
 Prepaid cards are most often purchased by customers at retail locations.
-Customers must load funds onto their cards in advance, which can be done either electronically or in-store.
+Customers must load funds onto their cards, which can be done either electronically or in-store.
 These cards are generally subject to little governance, and most issuers do not require cardholder verification methods.

 This category includes gift cards, which can be regarded as a prepaid version of a merchant card.
-Gift cards can only transact at a specific merchant location.
+Gift cards may be limited to specific merchant locations.